mynodebtc/mynode_docs/docs/multisig/specter.md

 Along with supporting single signature wallets, Specter also supports multi-signature wallets.

-Specter is part of the *Beta Apps* on myNode available only for *premium* users.
+Specter is part of the *Beta Apps* on MyNode available only for *premium* users.

 ![Specter](/images/multisig/specter/wallets.png)